Backend¶

 gateway.envoyproxy.io/v1alpha1 - Kind:

-Backend - Purpose: Extended backend service reference with advanced features
+Backend - Purpose: Extended backend reference supporting FQDN, IP, and Unix socket endpoints

 Key Features¶